Samsung Galaxy Z Fold 3 Rumor Roundup: Here’s everything we know about the next foldable flagship phone series

-With the Samsung Galaxy Z Fold 3 likely just half a year away, chances are most of the hardware changes have already been set in stone, so this list is purely hypothetical.
+With the Samsung Galaxy Z Fold 3 likely just a few months away, chances are most of the hardware changes have already been set in stone, so our wishlist is purely hypothetical.
 If Samsung hasn’t already applied these changes, it’s probably too late to see them in the Galaxy Z Fold 3.

 But Samsung, after all, is the pioneer of the foldable category, so their engineers likely have some tricks up their sleeves no one expects.